-Multiple clinical and epidemiological studies suggest that immune function(3) has a role in the prevention of breast cancer.
-The turkey tail breast cancer study shows that the immune-boosting polysaccharide constituents of Turkey tail mushroom can be utilized in this type of cancer.
+Multiple clinical and epidemiological studies suggest that immune function(3) has a role in preventing breast cancer.
+This study shows that the immune-boosting polysaccharide constituents of Turkey tail mushrooms can treat this type of cancer.

-A clinical trial(4) studying the turkey tail mushrooms breast cancer benefits has hypothesized that the mushroom improves immune response in breast cancer after receiving radiotherapy and chemotherapy.
-This indicates that the turkey tail mushrooms breast cancer benefits are more pronounced in cases where turkey tail mushroom chemotherapy is combined.
+A clinical trial(4) studying the turkey tail's breast cancer benefits has hypothesized that the mushroom improves immune response in breast cancer after receiving radiotherapy and chemotherapy.

-The turkey tail mushrooms and breast cancer research study showed the fungi also have the potential to be used as a secondary cancer prevention strategy.
-This means that for women who haven't gotten a breast cancer diagnosis, taking advantage of the relationship between turkey tail mushroom and breast cancer could lower the risk of one of the most complicated diseases.
+The turkey tail mushrooms and breast cancer research showed that fungi also work as a secondary cancer prevention strategy.
+Therefore, for women without a breast cancer diagnosis, taking advantage of the relationship between turkey tail mushroom and breast cancer could lower the risk of the disease.

 2. Colorectal Cancer

-Numerous researchers have investigated the relationship between turkey tail.mushroom cancer, specifically, colorectal cancer.
-In one study into how adding mushrooms turkey tail mushrooms into one's nutrition impacts this condition, 63 patients with colorectal cancer were given chemotherapy with or without PSK(6).
-The turkey tail cancer research found that combining the polysaccharide extract improved the overall survival as well as increased the duration of relapse.
+Numerous researchers have investigated the relationship between turkey tail mushroom cancer, specifically colorectal cancer.
+In one study, 63 patients with colorectal cancer were given chemotherapy with or without PSK(6).
+The turkey tail cancer research found that the polysaccharide extract from turkey tail mushrooms improved overall survival and increased relapse duration.

-The mushroom extract was also found to inhibit the migration and invasion of colon cancer cells(7), according to a recent 2019 study.
+The mushroom extract also inhibited the migration and invasion of colon cancer cells(7), according to a recent 2019 study.
 The same study also found that combining the fungal extract with chemotherapy increased the cancer-killing capacity.

 3. Stomach Cancer

-A Japanese clinical trial published in 1994 suggested the clinical benefit of PSK(9) when given after the initial treatment of cancer.
+A Japanese clinical trial suggested the clinical benefit of PSK(9) when given after the initial cancer treatment.
 The study included 262 patients who had undergone resection of the stomach for gastric cancer.

-Some patients in the study received standard chemotherapy drugs while others received a combination of chemotherapy and PSK.
-The treatment with PSK was well tolerated by the patients and the combination chemotherapy improved the overall survival rate.
-Similar results(10) were also obtained from another meta-analysis.
+Some patients in the study received standard chemotherapy drugs, while others received a combination of chemotherapy and PSK.
+The patients tolerated PSK treatment well, and the combination chemotherapy improved the overall survival rate.
+Researchers obtained similar results(10) from another meta-analysis.